 Ask servers, bussers, and hosts to wear masks and gloves

 People will look forward to eating out again after a long period of sheltering in place, but they will be more wary of human interaction.
 It’s important for your brand to meet guest needs while doing your part to minimize COVID-19 infections in a second wave as public spaces reopen again.
-If you’re interested in learning how technology can minimize human contact while help your restaurant still provide a superior experience, contact us at email@example.com.
+To help restaurants during this difficult time, we're offering our Contactless Dining Kit for free.
+The free kit enables guests to be waitlisted, view the complete menu, place orders, and pay at the table—without the need for any human contact.
+Learn more at presto.com/contactless.